debanjawn/takemeter-nba/planning.md

 **`ragebait`** — A post that expresses a reaction but the claim is so exaggerated it couldn't be a sincere belief — it exists purely to provoke a response or just be outrageous.
-- "Jalen Brunson is a midget."
+- "Jalen Brunson looks like he's in second grade."
 - "Trade Chet for an air fryer, him not being here is better."

 ## Hard Edge Cases